heber-silva/CKA-Obsidian-Vault/Security/ServiceAccount.md

 Service accounts exist as ServiceAccount objects in the API server.
 Service accounts have the following properties:

 - **Namespaced:** Each service account is bound to a Kubernetes [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces).
-Every namespace gets a [`default` ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/#default-service-accounts) upon creation.
+Every namespace gets a [](https://kubernetes.io/docs/concepts/security/service-accounts/#default-service-accounts) upon creation.

 - **Lightweight:** Service accounts exist in the cluster and are defined in the Kubernetes API.
 You can quickly create service accounts to enable specific tasks.